La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Tips to protect your van from freezing:

-No need to leave the heater running 24/7.
+No need to keep the heater running 24/7.

-Diesel/gas heaters (like the Webasto or Autoterm 2D) risk carbon deposits if used continuously.
-However, a Propex gas heater could handle this without issue. 👍
+Diesel/gas heaters (like Webasto or Autoterm 2D) risk carbon deposits if used continuously.
+However, a gas Propex heater could handle this without problem. 👍

-The indoor temperature takes time to reach freezing point.
-During the night or during your outings (skiing, hiking, etc.), turn off the heater for a few hours. ⏲️ Use the timer function of the Webasto Multicontrol HD to delay the shutdown or schedule the automatic restart a few hours later.
+The interior temperature takes time to reach freezing point.
+During the night or during your outings (skiing, hiking, etc.), turn off the heater for a few hours. ⏲️ Use the timer function of the Webasto Multicontrol HD to delay shutdown or program automatic restart a few hours later.

-How long can you turn off the heater?
+How long can the heater be turned off?

 It depends on several factors: